Photo by 愚木混株 cdd20

 2. People don’t hire you because you haven’t given them a powerful enough reason

 This one is huge.
 No. It’s bigger than that!

 We need to start here by looking at motivation.
 The word motivation comes from a fusion of the words: motive and action.

 It’s the business owner’s attitude to marketing.
-They’ll happily pay an expert to style their hair, but they’ll willingly risk their financial future with lousy, DIY marketing.
+They’ll happily pay an expert to style their hair, but they’ll willingly risk their financial future with lousy, ineffective, DIY marketing.

 They honestly believe that dabbling with their future is safer, than hiring an expert to do things correctly.
 They tend not to admit it publicly, because in many cases they don’t admit it to themselves.
 In conversation, you find that this happens when the business owner still operates and makes decisions, from an employee mindset.
 They see risk in all the wrong places.
 Unaware that the riskiest thing a business owner can do, is avoid expert help when it’s clearly needed.

 However, this is great news if you want your business to thrive.